Skip to main content

 Joint accounts

-Where you earn interest on joint accounts, each account holders is entitled to a personal savings allowance, which they can use against their share of the interest.
+Where you earn interest on joint accounts, each account holder is entitled to a personal savings allowance, which they can use against their share of the interest.

 Further examples